thither/environments-builder/debian/readme.md

   ```
       shift;;
   ```
- * or the same format os the _do_build function's case, add a bash file in SCRIPTS_PATH directory with the filename named-source.sh (The source filenam applies first , if exists,e)
+ * or the same format as the _do_build function's case, add a bash file in SCRIPTS_PATH directory with the filename named-source.sh (The source filenam applies first , if exists,e)

 ## Logging:
 Logs are created in the BUILDS_LOG_PATH in a folder of date-time under filename stage number and source-name